-Childhood asthma is also called as pediatric (branch of medicine related to diseases in children) asthma in the medical terms.
-It is one of the most common chronic conditions in infants and children which are difficult to diagnose.
+Childhood asthma is also called as pediatric (branch of medicine related to diseases in children) asthma in medical terms.
+It is one of the most common chronic conditions in infants and children and is difficult to diagnose.
 It has been found that a few children after the age of 7 years naturally outgrow asthma.
 But, they need rigorous treatment and good medical attention to reduce the longevity of this disease once they are diagnosed with it.

 Homeopathic Treatment For Child Asthma

 Homeopathy is a better and safe option for treating asthmatic bronchitis in infants and children.
 It works by boosting immunity and improving the lung capacities of the patient.
 Homeopathy also works on the airways, thereby reducing the inflammation which in turn reduces the cough and breathlessness.
 Regular homeopathic treatment for a sufficient period helps in reducing the frequency and intensity of the attacks.
 There are various homeopathic medicines, such as Arsenic album, Hepar sulphuricum, Natrum sulphuricum, Medorrhinum, and Antimonium tartaricum, which can remedy most diseases of the respiratory tract.
 These medicines also help in improving the general health of the patient who is affected due to the disease.
 The overall recovery from this asthmatic condition with homeopathic remedies depends on the duration, severity, and frequency of the asthma episodes.

 - Homeopathy has a wide scope when it comes to treating child asthma effectively and safely without any side effects.
 Homeopathy focuses on reducing the frequency, duration, and intensity of recurrent cold, cough, and asthma episodes.

 - The scope of recovery is good when the case is detected/diagnosed recently.
 The early you start the homeopathic treatment the better the recovery.